Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Towards global tuning

-Global tuning is an automatic process that adjusts multiple parameters in the event generator to multiple data sets simultaneously.
+Global tuning is necessarily an automatic tuning that adjusts many parameters in the event generator to many data sets simultaneously.
 When tuning only to HEP data, it is possible to select data sets that correspond to only a small subset of parameters in the event generator and perform a manual tuning.
-This approach is not feasible when including EAS data, which are sensitive to many correlated parameters.
-In order to enable global tuning that incorporates EAS measurements, a translator software analogous to \rivet discussed in \autoref{sec:autoTuning}, or an extension of the \rivet software is required.
-Clearly, this effort should build on the existing infrastructure developed within the HEP community.
+This approach is not feasible when including EAS data which are sensitive to many correlated parameters.
+For EAS measurements, a translator software analogous to \rivet discussed in \autoref{sec:autoTuning}, or an extension of the \rivet software is needed to allow global tuning.
+It seems obvious that this effort should build on the existing infrastructure developed within the HEP community.

-A translator for EAS data can function like a \rivet plugin, but with simulated air showers as the input.
-For each analysis, the relevant energy range of air showers, the atmospheric profile, the zenith angle range, and the observation level are to be defined.
-In addition, the most suitable type of calculation (cascade equation, hybrid, full MC) for each observable needs to be selected.
+A translator for EAS data can work in the same way as a \rivet plugin, but with simulated air showers as input.
+For each analysis, one defines the relevant energy range of air showers to be simulated, the atmospheric profile, the zenith angle range, and the observation level.
 Air showers are then simulated according to these specifications.
-The translator applies any selections that bias the air shower sample.
-For example, it applies cuts on the depth of shower maximum \xmax that correspond to the field of view of the fluorescence telescopes.
+The translator applies any selections that bias the air-shower sample, such as cuts on the depth of shower maximum \xmax that correspond to the field of view of the fluorescence telescopes.

-The existing \rivet software can be extended to serve as the new translator, but this is not a simple task.
-Several arguments support this approach: The internal \rivet file format is flexible enough to describe EAS data.
-Tuning software can already interface with \rivet plugins and integrating EAS plugins would be relatively easy, Additonally, the MCPlots website could be used to show comparisons with EAS data.
-However, the main problem is that \rivet is designed for input in the form of a particle graph, which cannot represent air showers.
+The existing \rivet software can be extended to become this new translator, but this is not a trivial task.
+Several arguments speak in favor of this approach: The internal \rivet file format is flexible enough to describe EAS data as well.
+Tuning software can already interface with \rivet plugins, integrating EAS plugins would be relatively easy, and the MCPlots website could be used to show comparisons with EAS data.
+The main problem is that \rivet is designed for input in the form of a particle graph, which cannot represent air showers.
 An air shower consists of longitudinal density profiles for electrons, photons, and muons, and a list of millions of particles that reach the observation level.
-The HepMC format is not designed to represent density profiles or to store millions of particles.
-Handling this input would likely require significant changes to \rivet, which would need to be discussed with the \rivet developers to evaluate their feasibility.
+The HepMC format is not designed to represent density profiles, nor to store millions of particles.
+Handling this input would likely require deep changes to \rivet, which would need to be discussed with the \rivet developers to evaluate the feasibility of such changes.